 SP 722B Spiritual Direction & Formation Cohort Year 1 Intensive.
 The first year focuses on the biblical and historical roots of spiritual direction through the early church and the desert fathers and mothers.
 Students will cultivate greater attentiveness to their interior movements as they engage with the foundational practices of silence and listening.
-In addition, students are required to receive spiritual direction with a trained director before starting the cohort and through the duration of the program.
+In addition, students are required to receive spiritual direction with a trained spiritual director before starting the cohort and through the duration of the program.
 Students will also begin practicing spiritual direction with their cohort peers under supervision.
-Students on the supervision track will begin mentoring and supervising their peers as well as teaching some of the training sessions and contemplative practices.
+This course is graded SA/NS.
 4 units.
+PD